BoiMat/Multi-View-Stereo-Reconstruction/README.md

 ### GBi-Net and MVSFormer Reconstruction

+After completing the COLMAP sparse reconstruction, you can run the `src/run_colmap2mvsnet.sh` script to convert the data into a format suitable for the deep learning models.

-In the `src` folder, you will find two subfolders: `gbinet` and `mvsformer`.
-These folders contain additional files and scripts that should be added after completing the installation as instructed on the original GitHub pages of GBi-Net and MVSFormer.
-These additional files include custom configurations and any modifications necessary to run the models with our custom dataset.
-Follow the installation instructions on the respective GitHub pages first, and then incorporate the contents of these subfolders to complete the setup.
+Within the `src` folder, there are subfolders named `gbinet` and `mvsformer`.
+These folders contain additional files and scripts necessary for running the respective models.
+After following the installation instructions on the original GitHub pages for gbinet and MVSformer, you should add the contents of these subfolders to the corresponding directories.
+These additional files include custom configurations, preprocessing scripts, and any modifications needed to run the models with the custom dataset.